AnderbergE/mWorld/README.md

 Grunt generates the build catalogue in your repository and also creates a local server.
 As long as grunt is running the server will be active.
 If you make changes in the repository, the build will be updated; just hit update in your browser.
 Some coding standards are enforced using jshint, keep an eye on the terminal when making changes.

+## Known Issues
+* The speech and sound effects do not work on any IE version tested.
+* Phaser/PIXI/Firefox has a bug with positioning of text.
+It is set to high.

 ## Documentation
 UPDATED: 2014-09-05